Hey Now Everybody,

 )

-- Select is an extremely powerful & commonly used command Below are two simple select statements from the table we created:
+e.
+Select - Select is an extremely powerful & commonly used command Below are two simple select statements from the table we created:

 -- Select all columns from table newTablePeopleName